santiag0m/IBIO4680/05-Textons/Readme.md

 -   http: http://157.253.63.7/textures.tar.gz

-Create a folder called *data* in order to locate your dataset there.
+Create a folder called *data* and locate your dataset there.

 ## Image Representation